yvanin/very-reactive/readme.md

 # Very Reactive
 Very Reactive is a little bridge between the reactive programming JavaScript libs and React.js.
-It allows to link the React components to Observable collections of RxJs or EventStreams/Properties of Bacon.js, so the components re-render themselves whenever a new item appears in a reactive collection.
+It allows to link React components to Observable collections of RxJs or EventStreams/Properties of Bacon.js, so the components re-render themselves whenever a new item appears in a reactive collection.
 [See demo](http://yvanin.github.io/very-reactive/).
 ### RxJs
 ```javascript
 var observable = Rx.Observable...